This post may contain affiliate links. Please read our disclosure policy.

-- 1 Tbsp grapeseed oil
+- 1 tablespoon vegetable oil

-- 4 oz dried rice vermicelli noodles
+- 4 ounces dried rice vermicelli noodles

-- 2 oz semi sweet chocolate
+- 2 ounces semi sweet chocolate

 - Chocolate Easter eggs

 - Some will turn light golden brown and that is fine.
 Remove from the oil and place on a plate lined with a paper towel to absorb the excess oil.